HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

 - Set elements are unique.
 Duplicate elements are not allowed.
 - A set itself may be modified, but the elements contained in the set must be of an immutable type.

 - `meetings`: a list of time slots for all the meetings that a student has scheduled.
-Note that a time slot in meetings should not be included in freetimes.
+Note that a time slot in `meetings` should not be included in `freetimes`.

 2. Create a method called `schedule_meeting()` to schedule a meeting for a student given a time slot.